Sex Pistols: The Great Rock 'n' Roll Swindle and Vicious' death

-Vicious moved to New York, where he attempted to launch a career as a solo artist with Spungen as his manager.
-In September 1978, backed by members of the New York Dolls, Vicious recorded songs eventually released on his posthumous 1979 live album Sid Sings.
+Just prior to the albums release, Vicious died of a heroin overdose, aged 21.
+In 1978 he had moved to New York, where he attempted to launch a career as a solo artist with Spungen as his manager, and backed by members of the New York Dolls, recorded songs released on his posthumous 1979 live album Sid Sings.
 On 12 October 1978, Spungen was found dead aged 20 in the Hotel Chelsea room she was sharing with Vicious, from a stab wound to her stomach.
 Police recovered drug paraphernalia from the scene and Vicious was arrested and charged with her murder.
 While on bail, Vicious was arrested for smashing a beer mug in the face of Patti Smith's brother Todd Smith.
 Vicious was taken into custody on 9 December 1978 and spent the next 54 days in Rikers Island jail, where he underwent enforced cold turkey detox.
 He was released on bail on 1 February 1979.
-Later that night, following a small party to celebrate his release, he died of a heroin overdose, aged 21.
+Later that night, following a small party to celebrate his release, he died of a heroin overdose.